ARPA-SIMC/fedora-live-netroot/README.md

 With nfs, it is also possible to modify the read-only root filesystem from the host (e.g. installing new packages or changing configuration files) while the system (virtual or real) is running.
-This should be however done with care, in particular, when changing files which are in use by the running system, the modifications may not take effect or could generate a `stale file handle` error in the client, in the latter case the command `mount -o remount /` on the diskless client system usually recovers from the error.
+This should be however done with care since, when changing files which are in use by the running system, the modifications may not take effect or could generate a `stale file handle` error in the client; in the latter case the command `mount -o remount /` on the diskless client system usually recovers from the error.

 ### Deploying on a real environment